Interested in becoming a VT lottery Agent?

 4. When the application is received, a representative from the Lottery Office will be assigned to conduct an on-site evaluation to determine if the business should be licensed as a Lottery Agent.

 5. After the application is approved by the Executive Director, notification will be sent to the applicant.
 The Lottery will have a communication system installed.
 Terminal installation and on-site training will be provided by our gaming vendor.
 The agent is required to provide a dedicated, quad-plex electrical outlet within 6 feet of where the terminal will be located.
 Terminal installation will take place approximately 2-4 weeks from the date a license is approved.
-A consignment of instant tickets will be issued and delivered to the agent prior to training.
+An inventory of Instant Scratch tickets will be issued and delivered to the agent prior to training.

-6. A lottery representative will deliver the license and also provide instant ticket dispensers, signage and other point-of-sale items.
+6. A Lottery representative will deliver the license and review Lottery policies and procedures.
+The Lottery representative will also provide ticket dispensers, signage and other point-of-sale items.

 Return to Top